G4l43r/lpthw-cn/ex1.rst

     :language: python
     :linenos:

-It's important you be able to read these since you'll be making many of these mistakes.
+It's important you be able to read these since you will be making many of these mistakes.
 Even I make many of these mistakes.
 Let's look at this line-by-line.